DMD1070/DMD1070.github.io/lessons/7-web-typography.md

 ### Part 1

 Type is [all around us](http://www.flickr.com/groups/found-typography/).
-Take the next hour to explore te typography of the campus/surrounding area.
+Take the next hour to explore the typography of the campus/surrounding area.
 Take photos of type that you find interesting and be sure to photograph **all 26 letters of the alphabet.**

 ### Part 2